HMS Ajax (22): Final disposition

 Ajax was decommissioned in February 1948.
 Sales to the Chilean Navy or Indian Navy were mooted, but this latter deal did not materialize due to Winston Churchill's apparent disapproval of the sale; he felt that such an important vessel would be better off broken up to preserve her history.
 After running aground at Newport, Monmouthshire, on 9 November 1949 while under tow to the scrapyard, she was refloated and duly arrived at Cashmore's, in Newport, South Wales, for breaking up on 18 November 1949.

 Ajax remembered

-The town of Ajax, in Ontario, Canada, was named after the cruiser following the Battle of the River Plate.
+The town of Ajax, Ontario, Canada, was named after the cruiser following the Battle of the River Plate.
 The town also has streets named after every member of the ship's company, such as Hobson Avenue, and Harwood Avenue, which is the town's main north-south street.
 Many street signs in the town bear the silhouette of the ship.
-The silhouette signifies the street being named after part of the ship's company, and the ship's anchor rests in front of the local branch of the Royal Canadian Legion.
+The silhouette signifies the street being named after part of the ship's company, and the later Frigate HMS Ajax's anchor rests in front of the local branch of the Royal Canadian Legion.

 Calle Exeter was named in honor of the ship, after HMS Exeter and HMS Ajax provided assistance to the citizens of Concepción, following the 1939 Chillán earthquake.